phR0ze/nixos-config/README.md

-Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, purposefully built system serving in it's intended function as effortlessly as possible.
-NixOS's Nix and flakes integration provides a fantastic platform on which to build this functionality.
+Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, purposefully built system serving in it's intended function as effortlessly as possible in a repeatable way.
+NixOS's functional Nix expression language and flakes provide a fantastic platform on which to build this functionality.

 ### Disclaimer
 Any tooling or documentation here comes with absolutely no guarantees or support of any kind.
 It is